farzad1132/farzad1132.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a master's student at University of Tehran.
-I like building practical, reliable, large-scale systems for telecom, networking, and computing industry.
+I like building practical, reliable, large-scale systems for telecom, networking, and computing industries.
 {style="text-align: justify;"}